wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 1. At the start of the game, all the territories should be unclaimed (represented by SETUP owning them)
    - Any time a Risk game starts, you have to claim all the territories before you can move on to other phases.
 2. If a player places an army in a territory, this method needs to accurately reflect a player claiming it.
-   - We'll need to mix methods here, but it is vital this method returns correct information.
+   - This integration test is better suited for placeNewArmiesInTerritory.

 ### Test 1:
 Input: